sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 metaDescription: Sedance is a London dance class held on a Wednesday evening and run by theatre company Sedos
 ---
-**Sedance is Sedos’ weekly dance class, running every Wednesday night, 7.30-9pm.**
+**Sedance is Sedos’ London dance class, running every Wednesday night, 7.30-9pm.**

 Classes take place at Central School of Ballet, 21-22 Hatfields, Paris Garden, London, SE1 8DJ